knative/docs/docs/versioned/admin/admin-overview.md

 You make these configurations using `kubectl`.

-### Serving configuration
+### Serving configurations

 As needed for deployments, configure Kubernetes [deployment resources](../serving/configuration/deployment.md), which back Knative services, with the `config-deployment`ConfigMap.
-Also [configure the Defaults ConfigMap](../serving/configuration/config-defaults.md), `config-defaults`, for default resource values such as performance, hardware, and storage settings.
+Also [configure the defaults ConfigMap](../serving/configuration/config-defaults.md), `config-defaults`, for default resource values such as performance, hardware, and storage settings.

-When traffic concerns occur such as request queue lengths, you can alleviate congestion with [rollout duration for revisions](../serving/configuration/rolling-out-latest-revision-configmap.md) with the `config-network` ConfigMap.
+When a traffic issue in the request queue occurs, you can alleviate congestion with [rollout duration for revisions](../serving/configuration/rolling-out-latest-revision-configmap.md) with the `config-network` ConfigMap.

 You can [configure garbage collection](../serving/revisions/revision-admin-config-options.md), including disabling it on a cluster, elapsed time settings, and minimum and maximum number of revisions to retain.
 These settings are made with the `config-gc` ConfigMap.

-Knative provides three layers of encryption, as described in the [Serving Encryption Overview](../serving/encryption/encryption-overview.md), for external domains, local cluster, and system internal with the `config-network` ConfigMap.
+Knative provides three layers of encryption, as described in the [Serving Encryption Overview](../serving/encryption/encryption-overview.md), for external domains, local cluster, and system internal.
+These settings are made with the `config-network` ConfigMap.
 See also [Configure cert-manager integration](../serving/encryption/configure-certmanager-integration.md).

-For performance you can [Configure high-availability components](../serving/config-ha.md) and [exclude namespaces from the Knative webhook](../serving/webhook-customizations.md) to alleviate issues during an upgrade.
+For performance concerns during an upgrade, you can [configure high-availability components](../serving/config-ha.md) and [exclude namespaces from the Knative webhook](../serving/webhook-customizations.md).

 You make these configurations using `kubectl`.